myh6/ToDDo/ToDDoCore/ToDDoCore.docc/ToDDoCore.md

 <!--@START_MENU_TOKEN@-->Text<!--@END_MENU_TOKEN@-->

-## Topics
+## List Group

-### <!--@START_MENU_TOKEN@-->Group<!--@END_MENU_TOKEN@-->
+### Data: FeedListGroup

-- <!--@START_MENU_TOKEN@-->``Symbol``<!--@END_MENU_TOKEN@-->

-## Requirement

-- Retrieve
+### Retrieve

-    - Empty Data
+1. Empty database retrieve no list group
-    - Non-empty Database returns data
+2. Non-empty database returns list group
-    - Non-empty Database returns twice the same data (No side-effects)
+3. Non-empty databse has no side-effects
-    - Error (If applicable, e.g. invalid data)
+4. Error (If applicable, e.g. invalid data)

-- Insert
-    - To empty Database store data insert data
+### Delete

+1. Empty database does nothing
-    - To non-empty Database with matched data update data with new one
+2. To non-empty database with matched data removed selected data
-    - To non-empty Database with no matched data insert data to database
+3. To non-empty database with no mathced data does nothing
-    - Error (If applicable, e.g. no write permission, not enough storage)
+4. Error (If applicable, e.g. no delte permission)

-- Delete
+### Update

-    - Empty Database does nothing
+1. Empty database does nothing
-    - To non-empty Database with matched data remove selected data
+2. To non-empty database with matched data updata data
-    - To non-empty Database with no matched data does nothing
+3. To non-empty database with no matched data does nothing
-    - Error (If applicable, e.g. no delete permission)
+4. Error (If applicable, e.g. not enough storage)

+### Insert

+1. To empty database insert data
+2. To non-empty database with mathced data throw error
+3. To non-empty database with no matched data insrt data
+4. Error (e.g. not enough storage)

 ## Model